 - Configure your location extension.

 How calls to your location extensions will appear in CallRail

 Depending on how viewers interact with the tracking number you've placed in your ad, there are multiple reporting situations that could happen:

 - If the lead calls the tracking number directly from the location extension, this call will be attributed to Google Ads.
-No conversion will be reported because this number is not implemented using keyword-level tracking, so the GCLID cannot be captured.
+No conversion will be reported because this number is not implemented using visitor tracking, so the GCLID cannot be captured.

 - If the lead clicks a button in your ad redirecting them to your site (and has not been previously to see a different swapped number), we will also attribute this to this to Google Ads as long as our tracking snippet is installed to facilitate the phone number swap.
-We can capture these calls as conversions in Google Ads if the numbers on the site belong to a keyword pool.
+We can capture these calls as conversions in Google Ads if the numbers on the site belong to a website pool.

 - If the lead clicks the Headline, Business Name, or View in Maps buttons from the ad extension before calling or clicking through to your site, Google will treat this as traffic stemming from your GMB listing and we will report it as such.
 (This requires an active GMB integration.)
 These calls will not report as conversions in Google Ads since GCLIDs are not issued for calls from GMB listings.